I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ehstorbandmgmt/ns-ehstorbandmgmt-_band_security_info.md

 `Metadata`

 A metadata field available for use by a key manager.

-`ReadLock`

-Whether the band is accessible for reading and how a read lock is affected by a power reset.

-`StructSize`

-The size of the structure in bytes.
-Set to <b>sizeof</b>(BAND_SECURITY_INFO).

-`WriteLock`

-Whether the band is accessible for writing and how a write lock is affected by a power reset.

 ## Remarks
 Both <b>Readlock</b> and <b>Writelock</b> are <b>LOCKSTATE</b> values and indicate locking state and lock persistence.
 Their values are one of the following.